MZabek/UMSumSem/README.md

 ##### Posting the schedule online

-This is done via the MakeMDSchedule, whihc makes some markdown documents that are then readable by jekyll, which is what github pages uses.
+This is done via the MakeMDSchedule, which makes some markdown documents that are then readable by jekyll, which is what github pages uses.
 I have a jekyll setup that I took from someone else for the website.

 This is re-done periodically.
 When it is done, new files have to be put there and then the changes have to be committed to the gh-pages branch of the github respository.
 The Jekyll stuff that I do, I think, is just so that I can view it locally before it goes up.
 I have never done it any other way, though, and I know nothing about ruby on rails or much of Jekyll.